 Develop a business continuity plan to help you prepare and resume operations sooner after a severe weather event.

-Complete a business continuity plan to help you prevent, prepare, respond and recover before an incident or crisis occurs.
+Create a business continuity plan to prepare for, respond to and recover from an incident or crisis.

 Steps to include in your plan:

-- identify key events and risks most likely to impact your business
+- identify the key events and risks most likely to occur and would have the most negative impact on your business

 - identify and record customer, supplier, insurer and emergency contacts

-- identify and record local emergency alerts, warnings and contacts, and update channels
+- identify and record local emergency alert and update channels

 - write an emergency evacuation plan and procedures (e.g. identify assembly points, assign roles, shutting down operations procedure)

-- conduct regular emergency drills with staff/visitors/customers/guests and document in your emergency plan
+- conduct regular emergency drills with staff/visitors/customers and document in your emergency plan

 - create an event log to record information, decisions, actions, and 'before and after' damage photos for insurance purposes